filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/set-up.md

 Block rewards are randomly given to a storage provider every 30 seconds.
 The more data that a storage provider is _storing_, the higher their chances of winning the block reward.
 So if a storage provider accepts a deal from a user to store 5 GB of data, they have 5 chances to win the block reward for each 30 second round.

-Data cap acts as a kind of _multiplier_ for block rewards.
-If a storage provider accepts a deal from a user with data cap attached, also known as a _verified deal_ , then the Filecoin network treats that deal as though it's 10x bigger.
+DataCap acts as a kind of _multiplier_ for block rewards.
+If a storage provider accepts a deal from a user with DataCap attached, also known as a _verified deal_ , then the Filecoin network treats that deal as though it's 10x bigger.
 So a 5 GB deal gives the storage miner 50 chances to win the block reward instead of the usual 5 chances.
-Some storage providers find data cap so valuable that they're willing to make verified deals without charging any FIL!
+Some storage providers find DataCap so valuable that they're willing to make verified deals without charging any FIL!
 You can find a list of these storage providers using the [Filecoin Plus miner registry](https://plus.fil.org/miners/).

 ### Sign up